 Children are offered a choice of main courses and puddings, including salads and fresh fruit.
-Each child can choose from a selection of 4 meals at the beginning of the day.
-We have a meat dish (red option), a vegetarian dish (green option) a jacket potato with filling (purple option) or a sandwich with filling (yellow option).
-The current cost of a school meal is £2.20 for children in KS2.
+Each child can choose from a selection of 3 meals at the beginning of the day.
+We have a meat dish (red option), a vegetarian dish (green option) and the either a jacket potato with filling or a sandwich with filling (yellow option).
+The current cost of a school meal is £2.55 from November 2023.
 School meals for Reception, Year 1 and Year 2 are free.
-Please note there will be a price increase from 1st September 2017 and the cost of a school meal for KS2 will be £2.30

 We appreciate parents and carers support with this.

 For more information about packed lunches, please see Packed Lunch Guidance for Parents as the bottom of this page.

 Children may, of course, go home for their dinner.
 Dinnertime is from 11.45am-12.15pm for Reception, 12pm-1pm for KS1 and 12.15-1.15pm for KS2.
 If you wish for your child to do this, please contact the headteacher, Miss Percival.